rodgzilla/python_crash_course/when_to_use_models.md

-All the following descriptions are inspired by the "Python Data Science Handbook" by Jake Vanderplas.
+All the following descriptions are heavily inspired by the "Python Data Science Handbook" by Jake Vanderplas.

 # Supervised models

+Supervised learning methods are used to approximate a function for which we already know some evaluation results.
+The function could classify object into classes (classification tasks) or predict a continuous value (regression tasks).

 ## Linear Regression